 ASC-US

 ASC-US stands for “atypical squamous cells of undetermined significance.”
-It is a term used in Pap smear results when some cells collected from the surface of the cervix appear slightly abnormal under the microscope.
-These changes are not completely normal, but they are also not clearly precancerous, which is why they are called “undetermined significance.” …
+It is a result on a Pap test (also called a Pap smear) that means some of the squamous cells collected from the surface of your cervix look slightly abnormal under the microscope.
+The changes are not clearly normal, but they are also not clearly precancerous, …

 Read More »